Circuit-Analysis/circuit-analysis.github.io/chapter-7.md

 $$2I_1-V_x=0$$

 When I enter these values directly in the matrix I start with a -1 in the column that corresponds with the control variable.
 I then ask which mesh currents flow through the resistor and in which direction.
 In this case only $I_1$ flows through $R_2$ and it flows in the positive direction according to the passive sign convention.
-That leads to a +2 as the entry in the first column.  $I_2$ does not flow through $R_2$ therfore there is a 0 in the second column.
+That leads to a +2 as the entry in the first column.  $I_2$ does not flow through $R_2$ therefore there is a 0 in the second column.

 $$\begin{array}{c}
 \text{KVL $I_1$}\\